-Of all pheochromocytomas and extra-adrenal paragangliomas, 25% occur in the setting of a hereditary syndrome.[8,9,10] Major genetic syndromes that have been identified as carrying an increased risk of pheochromocytoma are included in Table 1.
+Of all pheochromocytomas and extra-adrenal paragangliomas, 35% occur in the setting of a hereditary syndrome.[7,8,9] Major genetic syndromes that confer an increased risk of pheochromocytoma are included in Table 1.

 Pheochromocytomas and extra-adrenal paragangliomas can also occur in the following two other very rare syndromes:

 It has been proposed that all patients diagnosed with a pheochromocytoma or paraganglioma should consider genetic testing because the incidence of a hereditary syndrome in apparently sporadic cases is as high as 25%.[7,8,23] Early identification of a hereditary syndrome allows for early screening for other associated tumors and identification of family members who are at risk.
 In addition, some patients with a hereditary syndrome are more likely to develop multifocal, malignant, or recurrent disease.
 Knowledge of the specific genetic mutation permits increased vigilance during preoperative localization or postoperative surveillance of such patients.